jaredly/jerd/docs/Roadmap.md

 We have euler-spiral-calc working just fine, which is super cool.
 We just need a way to hand it off to a thing that draws stuff, right?

+ok so I have hacked my way around a golang drawing dealio ..
+..
+I'm not convinced it's a ton faster, though 🤔.
+I mean I'm still doing the "generate a very large array, then draw it".
+I really need to figure out how to combine those two. hmmmmmmmmmmmmmmmmmmmmmmmmmm what if I passed around a `ctx` variable as the first argument of all functions, and host-side thunk mappers could have access to it?
+That way it could be deep in the stack somewhere, and just call a thing. hmmm. that might be very nice. and it would only be done for functions that can have effects, right?
+I think so.

+Ok now that I've got the IR ... hmm ...
+I should try adding effects back in from the ground up.
+So that the IR will be well-formed.

 We need a new plan for time limits.
 If I'm doing something computationally intensive,